noraberinger/SuMoSkyApp/README.md

 # SuMoSkyApp

+## General Setup
+Make sure to run `git submodule init` after cloning this repo to your local machine.
+In order to update the sumbodules execute `git submodule update`.

 ## Using the Development Server
 In order to provide real-time updates during development, this project uses webpack-dev-server.
 To start the development server follow these steps:
 - Ensure node.js and npm is installed.
 - Navigate to the location of the client directory.
 - Ensure all necessary packages found in packages.json are installed.
-  - The necessary webpack library, client interface and the webpack-dev-server can be installed as follows: `npm install --save-dev webpack webpack-cli` and `npm install --save-dev webpack-dev-server`.
-- If the compiled JavaScript files are not alredy located at ./dist execute `npx tsc` in order to compile them from ./src.
+For this execute `npm install`.
 - Execute `npm run build` to build the project.
 - Execute `npm start` in order to start the devServer at localhost:8080.